 - Pool Fence Safety Inspection and Pool Fence Safety Certificate $410

 - Pool Fence Safety Re-inspection $0 - included in fee above

 Please note: Council requires payment prior to the pool fence inspection being carried out.

-To arrange for an inspection and pool safety certificate, contact council's Building & Plumbing department on (07) 4620 8844.
+To arrange for an inspection and pool safety certificate, contact council's Building and Plumbing department on (07) 4620 8844.